How to Improve Your FM Reception

 * If a whip antenna or a simple wire isn't adequate, consider a stronger indoor antenna or, the best option, an outdoor antenna.
 C. Crane has some suggestions.
 (You cannot buy a traditional outdoor FM / TV antenna anywhere in Modesto; I ordered one from Amazon.)

 * You may need a better radio; Jay Allen has many good suggestions for portable radios in all price ranges.
-If his list is too daunting, I would start with either the small pocket portable Sangean SR-35 (about $20., rated four stars for FM reception by Jay) or the Tecsun PL390 (about $50., five stars).
+If this list is too daunting, I would start with either one of the small Sony portables; the small pocket portable Sangean SR-35 (about $20., rated four stars for FM reception by Jay) or the Tecsun PL390 (about $50., five stars).